FM 24/29 light machine gun: Development

 After the end of World War I, the French Army sought to replace the problematic Fusil-mitrailleur mle 1915 CSRG light machine rifle (better known as the Chauchat).
 French commanders considered standardising on the American Browning Automatic Rifle (BAR), but eventually required the development of a locally built weapon.
 MAS (Manufacture d'Armes de St. Etienne - one of several government-owned arms factories in France) proposed a direct derivative of the BAR known as FM MAS 1922, the Army also trialled the Hotchkiss Model 1922, Lewis Mark I and Browning BAR M1918 but the Manufacture d'Armes de Châtellerault (MAC) won the bid with its weapon, which was partly derived from the BAR action.
 It had been formulated and designed by a Lieutenant Colonel Reibel assisted by Chief Armorer Chosse.

 The FM Mle 1924 entered production in late July 1925 and saw first operational use in Morocco in May 1926.
 It was immediately well-received and even favorably compared in performance with the much heavier Hotchkiss machine gun.
 However, problems created by the new 7.5mm ammunition did appear.
-In particular, 8×57mm Mauser ammunition which was used in captured Mauser rifles carried by auxiliaries in Morocco during the Rif War from 1920–26, could be chambered and fired with disastrous results.
+In particular, 8×57mm Mauser ammunition which was used in captured Mauser rifles carried by auxiliaries in Morocco during the Rif War from 1920 to 1926, could be chambered and fired with disastrous results.
 This situation led to the development of a slightly shorter 7.5×54mm round, which was retained in 1929 as the standard ammunition for all future rifles and light machine guns in French service.
 The modified fusil-mitrailleur modèle 1924 modifié 1929 (FM Mle 1924 M29) was mass-manufactured (187,412), beginning in 1930.
 In addition to these newly manufactured guns some 45,530 older FM Mle 1924s, already in service after phasing out the Chauchat, were rebarreled in order to accept the newer 7.5×54mm ammunition.